Blend No. 3 Powder (150 grams)

 Organic, spray-dried aloe vera powder from inner fillet (200:1); water-dispersible OptiPEA (palmitoylethanolamide; medium chain triglycerides; sunflower derived phosphatidylcholine); Boswellia serrata extract (Indian frankincense).
 A silica sachet is included in the pouch to absorb moisture and a scoop is included for your convenience.

-I apologise in advance about the taste and my approach would be to squash out the biggest lumps and then neck it quickly!
-To get these ingredients into capsules without compromising on serving size would not be possible in a reasonable number of capsules.
-As you’ve probably guessed, I wasn’t able to think of a good name for this product, but it was created at the same time as Simply Aloe Powder and Aloe Mallow Powder, hence the name.
-Perhaps Tiny Pioneer Blend No. 3 will become as iconic as Levi 501s or Chanel No. 5!
+I apologise in advance about the taste, which is not very pleasant.
+To encapsulate these ingredients without compromising on serving size would not be possible in a reasonable number of capsules.
+As you’ve probably guessed, I wasn’t able to think of a good name for this product, but it was created at the same time as Simply Aloe Powder and Aloe Mallow Powder, so it became Blend No. 3!